NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 const value = m.readEventArgument(transfer, "Transfer", "_value");
 ```

-Here, you pass the `Future` whose execution will emit the event, the event name, and the event argument (index or name) you want to read.
+The first parameter is the `Future` object, whose execution results in the event's emission.
+Next, you specify the event's name and the particular argument you wish to extract from this event, using either its index or name for identification.

-You can also pass an object with options, which can contain:
+You can also provide as a fourth parameter an object with options, which can contain:

-- `emitter`: A `Future` representing the contract instance that emits the event.
-This defaults to the contract you are interacting with in the `Future` you pass as first argument.
+- `emitter`: A `Future` representing the contract instance that **directly emits** the event.
+This defaults to the `Future` you pass as first argument, but they’re not always the same.
+A `Future` can be executed and indirectly lead to an event emission by calling other contracts during its execution, which then directly emit the event.

-- `eventIndex`: If the are multiple events with the same name emitted by the `emitter`, you can use this parameter to select one of them.
+- `eventIndex`: If the are multiple events with the same name emitted by the `emitter`, you can use this parameter to pick one of them.
 It defaults to `0`.

 ### Sending ETH or data to an account

-If you need to send ETH or data to an account, you can do it like this
+To send ETH or data to an EOA you can use `m.send`:

 ```js
 const send = m.send("SendingEth", address, 1_000_000n);
 const send = m.send("SendingData", address, undefined, "0x16417104");
 ```

-The first argumetn of `m.send` is the id of the `Future`.
-To learn more about them jump to [this section](#future-ids).
+Calling `m.send` will create a `Future` representing the sending action.
+The first parameter it requires is the ID for the `Future` that will be created.

-The second argument is the address of the account you want to send the ETH or data to.
+The second argument is the address of the account where you want to send the ETH or data to.

-The third and forth one are optional, and are the amount of ETH to send, and the data.
+The third and forth parameters are both optional.
+They represent the amount of ETH and the data to be sent.

 ### Deploying a library

-If you need to deploy a library, you can do it with
+To deploy a library you can use `m.library`:

 ```js
 const myLib = m.library("MyLib");
 ```

-To learn how to link them, please read [this section](#linking-libraries)
+If you need to link libraries take a look at the [Linking Libraries](#linking-libraries) section.

-## `Future` ids
+## `Future` IDs

-Each `Future` inside your should have a unique id.
-Normally, Hardhat Ignition will automatically generate an id for you, based on some of the parameters you pass when creating the `Future`.
+Each `Future` that is created should have a unique ID.
+In most cases, Hardhat Ignition will automatically generate an ID for the every `Future` you create, based on the creation parameters.

-In some cases, this automatic process may lead to a clash with an existing `Future`.
-If that happens, Hardhat Ignition won't try to resolve the clash, and you'd have to define an id manually.
+In some cases, this automatic process may lead to an ID clash with an existing `Future`.
+If that happens, Hardhat Ignition won't try to resolve the clash, and you will need to define an ID manually to resolve the issue.
 Every method of `ModuleBuilder` accepts an options object as last argument, which has an `id` field that can be used like this:

 ```js
 const token = m.contract("Token", ["My Token 2", "TKN2", 18], {